7 Workplace Trends to Watch (2022-2025)

 More than 40% of owners say they have openings they cannot fill.

-Searches for “employee shortage” have skyrocketed 515% in the past two years.
+Searches for “employee shortage” have increased by 285% in the past 5 years.

 Economic experts cite a few reasons for this trend.
 In some states, schools and daycare centers have not fully reopened, making it nearly impossible for parents to go back to work.